AI for Enterprise. Definition, Use Cases, and Benefits

 AI models derive insights from thousands of gigabytes of data to help organizations predict the future.

-• Sales forecasting - enterprise AI analyses historical sales, market trends, and customer behavior to accurately predict future revenue.
+• Sales forecasting - enterprise AI analyzes historical sales, market trends, and customer behavior to accurately predict future revenue.
 This way, organizations can set realistic targets and allocate resources to the most promising opportunities.

 Risk management